ankurk91/wp-google-analytics/readme.txt

 = Can i modify this plugin ? =

 Yes you can.
-Do whatever you want do .
+Do whatever you want do.

 = Is Google Analytics service free. =